 Brand B, on the other hand, didn’t fare too well.
 Not only did the vapor escape through the gaps, but there was also significant leakage through the material itself.

 The conclusion is that while many masks appear to be superficially similar, there are still underlying differences.
 And these differences could affect their overall quality.
+The findings of this study hopefully help to enlighten the public about the wearing of masks and plastic face shields for COVID-19.

 The Study’s Conclusion

-After assessing the effectiveness of plastic face shields for COVID-19 and masks with valves, researchers came to the conclusion that face shields and masks with valves may not be as effective as a regular face mask when it comes to reducing the spread of aerosolized droplets.
+After assessing the effectiveness of plastic face shields for COVID-19 and masks with valves, researchers came to the conclusion that face shields or masks with valves may not be as effective as a regular face mask when it comes to reducing the spread of aerosolized droplets.